×

 When we asked about emergency services, members in Mexico wrote:

 "Emergency services in Mexico are generally reliable and efficient.
 In the event of an emergency, you can call 066 for an ambulance.
 This is a free service and the operator will be able to direct you to the nearest hospital or medical facility.
 The ambulance will be equipped with medical personnel and the necessary equipment to provide medical assistance.
-In some cases, the ambulance may also be able to provide transportation to the hospital," mentioned one expat in Mexico.
+In some cases, the ambulance may also be able to provide transportation to the hospital," commented one expat living in Mexico.

 "I know of 3 hospitals in the area.
-Mexico General, Angeles Hosp. and Hospital Mexico are the ones I have heard of and I think 2 of them are public with nobody I have met telling horror stories, but I have not been to a hospital since the 80s and have not idea how one would get an ambulance. ," commented one person.
+Mexico General, Angeles Hosp. and Hospital Mexico are the ones I have heard of and I think 2 of them are public with nobody I have met telling horror stories, but I have not been to a hospital since the 80s and have not idea how one would get an ambulance. ," commented one expat who moved to Tijuana.

 Welcome Home Mexico occupies a niche in the market as a successful relocation and real estate firm helping expats moving to Mexico!
 As seen on CBS news, PBS, in the L.A.
 Times and more, we are one of the leading companies in this field.
 Welcome Home Mexico offers a wide range of services, multi-lingual knowledgeable brokers with experience, efficient and professional service.